tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 embedding_size = 64
 ```

 After setting these initial variables, the model's structure is defined.
-Explain to students that the LSTM RNN model will have two layers, start coding the model structure and comment on the following.
+Explain to students that the LSTM RNN model will have two layers; start coding the model structure and comment on the following.

 ```python
 # Define the LSTM RNN model